 Your customers can interact with you on your website, using their mobile, or from social media.
-According to Retail TouchPoints, 76% users buy because of social media posts.
+76% users buy because of social media posts.
 Notifications from social media platforms are a great help in online business indeed.

 There’s also another way – Sending email after the purchase to keep them on-toes and alert about your newest products.
 Notify them about the sale codes, their position in the buyers’ leaderboard, a short thank-you note, and some suggestions about what to buy next.